Soccer Star Christine Sinclair sets her sights on Beating MS through supporting A&W’s Burgers to Beat MS

 The campaign will culminate with Burgers to Beat MS day on Thursday, August 24 .
 This year, A&W’s dedicated operators are proud to be doubling donations made from the sale of every Teen Burger® from $1 to $2.
 With Sinclair’s help and the generous donations from A&W’s operators, staff and guests, A&W aims to raise more than ever before to support world-class MS research and programs and services that aim to improve quality of life for Canadians living with the disease.

 Canada has the highest rate of MS in the world, making it Canada’s disease.
-Sinclair’s mother Sandi, who coached her childhood soccer teams, is among the one in 340 Canadians living with MS, which is why Christine has teamed up with A&W and the MS Society to beat MS.
+Sinclair’s mother Sandra, who coached her childhood soccer teams, lives with MS, which is why Christine has teamed up with A&W and the MS Society to beat MS.

 “I have become a part of this to educate the public and support finding a cure,” said Sinclair, who was recently appointed as an Officer of the Order of Canada.
 “I don’t want other people to go through what my family has gone through with the difficulties my mom faces every day.”